Open-S2/open-vector-tile/motivation.md

 > NOTE:
 > I will be using a chromium based browser on an M3 Macbook Pro for this.
 Not convinced we would see much difference with any other browser.

-My goal is to full screen both maps, wait for a full rendering, then check the performance of loading new tiles as we are zooming in and showcase the **average** performance, not worst or best case scenerios.
+I want to note that I think performance metrics can and will always be gamed.
+I feel like the best way to measure performance is to just see how it works in real world scenarios.
+So my goal is to full screen both maps, wait for a full rendering, then check the performance of loading new tiles as we are zooming in and showcase the **average** performance, not worst or best case scenerios.
 Since the data isn't 1-to-1 there is nothing entirely fair about comparing these two, but I think it helps shed light on what an average rending experience would look like to form more meaningful hypotheses.

 I really struggled to get the test website to load lots of MLT tiles for me.
 But regardless, what was most import is to checkout lower zoom tiles where there is a lot more polygon data.
 You will notice right away that getting the data out of the spec isn't too time intensive, but that the cost of converting polygons to triangles is: